 On that same note, they also make sure to get the most challenging task or the task they’re least looking forward to out of the way first.
 It’s what’s come to be called ‘eating the frog.’
 This gives them a sense of accomplishment at the start of each new day but also clears up the rest of their hours to focus on the projects that most excite them.

 It’s no surprise that productive Executives are some of the best time managers out there.
-In fact, many have mastered one tool, in particular, that is the foundation for all their time management and organisation: The Pareto Principle.
+Many have mastered one tool, in particular, that is the foundation for all their time management and organisation: The Pareto Principle.

 According to this principle, 80% of outcomes come from only 20% of activities.
-In other words, there are certain things you can do to reach your goals that will reap bigger rewards than focusing on smaller, more insignificant tasks would.
+In other words, there are certain things you can do to reach your goals that will reap bigger rewards than focusing on smaller, more insignificant tasks.

 Productive Executives know the activities that will drive the biggest results when it comes to their goals.
 They focus on those activities and delegate the rest.